Dog Bite Lawyer Bucks County

 This is not the entirety of the law.
 More serious penalty and consequences for both the owner and the animal may apply based upon the severity of the matter.

 While the law is clear about the liability and consequences of a dog bite and recovery for victims, this is simply the legal standard.
 You still must actually prove your case.
 While the bite itself is rarely at issue, the issues of scienter, degree of injury, and negligence are usually contested.
-To do this, you need a Skilled Attorney.
+To do present your case strongly, you need a Skilled Attorney.